runners4tme/hapibook/chapter-4.md

 }
 ```

 We start off by creating an async function, inside it we create a new variable called id, which is the id of the destination that we want to show.
 We use the findOne method to find the destination for our collection.
 Now we lastly create a response which is all the information stored for this destination and set the response code as well.
+If anything goes wrong, we use boom to create an error response and return it.

 Now we need to update a destination, add the following code for updating a destination.